biomassives/minutocash/README.md

   * Fulltext-search with realtime-output.
   * The fancy ticker at the top.
 * [meteor-publish-with-relations](https://github.com/erundook/meteor-publish-with-relations), a Meteor.js SmartPackage to publish associated collections at once.
-  * [David Weldon](http://stackoverflow.com/users/635981/david-weldon) for answering [this question](http://stackoverflow.com/q/20753279/3068252) and pointing to the publish-with-relations package.
+  * Thanks to [David Weldon](http://stackoverflow.com/users/635981/david-weldon) for answering [this question](http://stackoverflow.com/q/20753279/3068252) and pointing to the publish-with-relations package.

 * * *